 Epidural Steroid Injection vs Medial Branch Block

 Auto injuries can cause many symptoms within the body depending on the mechanism of injury.
 Common symptoms include neck, mid back and lower back pain with or without radiating symptoms down the arms and legs.
 An initial exam is highly recommended after an auto accident to assess each part of the body and prevent permanent damage to the spine and nerves.
 Early intervention such as Epidural Steroid Injections or Medial Branch Blocks can prevent pain from becoming chronic, which could lead to more invasive surgeries and procedures being necessary in the future.
-At Interventional Associates in Central Florida, our orthopedic specialists perform thorough examinations and state of the art diagnostic testing to get a clear picture of a patient’s injuries and how they can help reduce their symptoms in the least invasive ways possible.
+At Complete Care Spine & Orthopedics in Central Florida, our orthopedic specialists perform thorough examinations and state of the art diagnostic testing to get a clear picture of a patient’s injuries and how they can help reduce their symptoms in the least invasive ways possible.

 If cervical, thoracic, or lumbar pain does not fully resolve after a patient goes through conservative care, there are many minimally invasive options that can provide long term pain relief.
 Two common procedures recommended by orthopedic specialists are Epidural Steroid Injections and Medial Branch Blocks.
 While both procedures are highly effective in reducing pain, they are not used interchangeably.
 They each have a precise way of targeting pain and are prescribed based on the patient’s specific injury and test results.